 It is possible to mark a test with the ignore keyword, by selecting the test frame and then hitting Ctrl-i for example:

 When a test is marked with ignore, that test will not be executed when the tests are run, and its result will be shown as ‘Not Run’.
-The overall test status will also shown in the ‘warning’ status (amber colour) – even if all the tests that did run passed.
+The overall test status will also show in the ‘warning’ status (amber colour) – even if all the tests that did run passed.
 This is to discourage you from leaving a test marked ignore for long.

 The principal reason for marking a test ignore, is if either the test code, or code in any function being called, would not terminate – typically meaning that there is a loop (or a recursive call) with no exit condition, or where the exit condition is never met.